Pansage/Buisness-Website-HomeAnX-/README.md

   [] selecting food things =D
 [] Contact pages
   [] 3 hyperlinked images!
 [] also figure out how to do a custom image at the side of the tab where the paper thing is.
+MAKE IT UPDATE!